ku-sldg/am-cakeml/apps/serverClient/README.md

 Build the server with `make server`, the client with `make client`, or both with `make am`.

 ## Run
-First start the server, using `./server 5000 5`.
+Navigate to `apps/tests/`.
+From here, launch the server with `../../build/server 5000 5`.
 This starts the server on port 5000, with a queue length of 5 (the maximum number of queued incoming connections).
-Make sure that `hashTest.txt` is in your present working directory when you launch the server, as the Copland term it receives uses a relative path.

-Then run the client.
+Next, run the client.
 If you are running it on the same device, you can run `./client 127.0.0.1`.
-If the server is on another device, pass the ip address of the server instead.
+If the server is on another device, pass the ip address of that device instead.
 The client assumes the server is listening on port 5000.

 Use ctrl+c (SIGINT) to stop the server.